croaky/blog/articles/ruby/job-queues.md

 # ruby / job queues

-The following describes a simple Ruby and Postgres job queuing system with these attributes
+I use a simple Ruby and Postgres job queuing system:

 - Each queue runs 1 job at a time.
 - Jobs are worked First In, First Out.